Coity Castle: Tudor Period

 During the 16th century, Coity Castle, by then owned by the Gamage family, underwent a complete remodelling of the living quarters, including the addition of a storey, new windows, and two chimney stacks.
 The principal chambers lay on the upper floors.
 The range of domestic apartments comprised a central first-floor hall set above a vaulted undercroft, from which it was reached by a grand spiral stair.
 To the west were ground-floor service rooms, probably including a kitchen, with ovens.
 The base of a ruined large malting kiln remains.
 On the far side of the range, a tower projecting from the curtain wall contained latrines.
 The second floor housed private apartments.

 The Gamage family held Coity until the death of John Gamage in 1584.

 Later history

 The castle was sold in the 18th century to the Edwins of Llanharry.
 Through the Edwins, the Coity lordship passed to the Earls of Dunraven.
+Since 2024, Cadw have used the Welsh name Castell Coety in English, as part of an effort to standardise the names in both languages.